-COVID-19 Small Business Relief Grant
+COVID-19 Small Business Stabilization Grant

-Small Business Relief Grant Updates
+Small Business Stabilization Grant Updates

-Small Business Relief Grant Updates
+Small Business Stabilization Grant Updates

 In response to the COVID-19 pandemic and its economic impact on our community, the Municipality of Anchorage (MOA) has committed financial resources to help stabilize small businesses.
 Cook Inlet Lending Center (CILC) has administered some of those resources on the MOA’s behalf.

 CILC’s first round of COVID-19 relief funding launched in May 2020, after the MOA committed $1 million to support both small businesses and nonprofits.
 CILC opened a second and then third round of funding in September and December after the MOA designated an additional $5 million and later $7.02 million to provide financial relief for small businesses.
 In April 2021, the MOA committed $1.44 million to fund additional businesses from the Round 3 Waitlist.

 On May 18th 2021, the Anchorage Assembly assigned additional funding to the Small Business Stabilization Grant Program.
 CILC is happy to share that the additional funding will provide grants to all the businesses that remain on the waitlist from Round 2 (applications submitted in Sept 2020) and Round 3 (applications submitted in December 2020-January 2021).
 If you previously applied and received notification that your business was added to the waitlist, you are eligible to receive funding in this round (contingent upon confirmation of eligibility).

 The Small Business Stabilization Grant is closed to new applications.